KeepArtEvil/ofBook/11_sound/chapter.md

 `ofSoundStream` gives you access to the computer's sound hardware, allowing you to generate your own sound as well as react to sound coming into your computer from something like a microphone or line-in jack.

-As of this writing, these classes are slated to be introduced in the next minor OF version (0.9.0):
+As of this writing, the following classes are slated to be introduced in the next minor version (0.9.0) of openFrameworks:

-`ofSoundBuffer` is used to store a sequence of `float` values, and perform audio-related things on said values (like resampling)
+`ofSoundBuffer` is used to store a sequence of `float` values, and perform audio-related things on those values (like resampling).

 `ofSoundFile` allows you to extract uncompressed ofSoundBuffers from files.